NCATSTranslator/testing/onehop/test_triples/KP/Service_Provider/mydisease_README.md

   q: "MONDO:0002494"
   scopes: mondo.mondo
 ```
-One of the answers should be alcohol withdrawal delirium, which has
+One of the answers should be alcoholic pancreatitis, which has
 ```
-mondo.descendants: "MONDO:0006642"
+mondo.descendants: "MONDO:0003232"
 ```